-August 8, 2016: Trump ally and friend Roger Stone tells a group of Florida Republicans that he has "communicated with Assange."
+Aug.
+8, 2016: Trump ally and friend Roger Stone tells a group of Florida Republicans that he has "communicated with Assange."

-September 5, 2016: The Washington Post reports that U.S. intelligence and law enforcement agencies are investigating "a broad covert Russian operation in the United States to sow public distrust in the upcoming presidential election and in U.S. political institutions."
+Sept.
+5, 2016: The Washington Post reports that U.S. intelligence and law enforcement agencies are investigating "a broad covert Russian operation in the United States to sow public distrust in the upcoming presidential election and in U.S. political institutions."

-September 7, 2016: Trump prefers Mr. Putin to the American president: "He's been a leader far more than our president has been a leader."
+Sept.
+7, 2016: Trump prefers Mr. Putin to the American president: "He's been a leader far more than our president has been a leader."

-October 3, 2016: Roger Stone tweets: "I have total confidence that @wikileaks and my hero Julian Assange will educate the American people soon #LockHerUp"
+Oct.
+3, 2016: Roger Stone tweets: "I have total confidence that @wikileaks and my hero Julian Assange will educate the American people soon #LockHerUp"

-October 7, 2016: Trump says "I love WikiLeaks" at a Pennsylvania rally.
+Oct.
+7, 2016: Trump says "I love WikiLeaks" at a Pennsylvania rally.

-October 7, 2016: Stone tells a Florida TV station that he has "back-channel communication" with Assange.
+Oct.
+7, 2016: Stone tells a Florida TV station that he has "back-channel communication" with Assange.

-November 9, 2016: Just a few minutes after Donald Trump was elected president of the United States, a man named Vyacheslav Nikonov approached a microphone in the Russian State Duma (their equivalent of the US House of Representatives) and made a very unusual statement.
-“Dear friends, respected colleagues!”
-Nikonov said.
-“Three minutes ago, Hillary Clinton admitted her defeat in US presidential elections, and a second ago Trump started his speech as an elected president of the United States of America, and I congratulate you on this."
+Nov.
+9, 2016: Just a few minutes after Donald Trump was elected president of the United States, Vyacheslav Nikonov made a very unusual statement to the Russian Duma: "Dear friends, respected colleagues!
+Three minutes ago, Hillary Clinton admitted her defeat in US presidential elections, and a second ago Trump started his speech as an elected president of the United States of America, and I congratulate you on this."